Jenny Weaver is smart and funny and so lonely it hurts.

 Jenny and Richard Weaver were going to live happily ever after.
 Then Richard took his life.

-The children flourish in California, but she flounders.
-In a moment of deep frustration and loneliness, she begins writing to Richard, telling him about her daily life—bullying at work, the difficulties of single parenting and, after some hesitation, a new romance.
+In a moment of deep frustration and loneliness, Jenny begins writing to Richard, sharing her most intimate thoughts.
+She writes about her daily life—bullying at work, the difficulties of being a single parent, and after some hesitation, a new romance.